 The University of Southern California is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
-As part of the implementation of this law, the University will continue to provide reasonable accommodation of academically qualified students with disabilities, so those student can participate fully in the University’s educational programs and activities.
-Although USC is not required by law to change the “fundamental nature of essential curricular components of its programs in order to accommodate the needs of disabled students,” the University will provide reasonable academic accommodations.
+As part of the implementation of this law, the University will continue to provide academic adjustments and auxiliary aids for academically qualified students with disabilities, so those students can participate fully in the University’s educational programs and activities.
+Although USC is not required by law to change the “fundamental nature of essential curricular components of its programs in order to accommodate the needs of disabled students,” the University will provide reasonable academic adjustments and auxiliary aids.
 The specific responsibility of the University administration and all faculty serving in a teaching capacity is to ensure the University’s compliance with this policy.

 A student who believes that a faculty member or teaching assistant at the University of Southern California has not provided appropriate accommodation in the classroom may attempt to resolve the matter either informally or formally.

 1.)
 Informal: A student may choose to resolve the problem of not being provided authorized auxiliary aides or academic adjustments in the classroom by speaking directly with the faculty member and requesting appropriate accommodations, as determined by DSP.
 A student may request advice, assistance, and/or advocacy from Disability Services and Programs.

 Students may wish to discuss the situation informally with the student affairs personnel for assistance.
 Discussion with the faculty member, disability specialist, and/or department coordinators may lead to resolution of the matter without further procedures.
 If not, the student may choose to file a formal written complaint.